Architect of Resilience Frameworks & Creator of the Geo‑Resilience Compass

 This page was created out of the desire not to simplify complexity, but to make it comprehensible through structured clarity.
 It serves as a strategic interface for all those who understand resilience not as a fixed state, but as a shared operational challenge.

-As an active member and Co-Chair of the IEEE GRSS Disaster Management & Early Warning Working Group, I contribute to the development of international standards for multi-hazard contexts – including emerging frameworks for conflict-sensitive geospatial operations.
+As an active member and Leadership-Team of the IEEE GRSS Disaster Management & Early Warning Working Group, I contribute to the development of international standards for multi-hazard contexts – including emerging frameworks for conflict-sensitive geospatial operations.
 A spirit of collegiality and teamwork enables us to advance valuable work and concepts.
 I am proud and grateful to be part of this outstanding team.

 An Example of My Approach